The free energy of anisotropic quantum spin systems: Functional integral representation: Abstract

 \section{Abstract}

 In this work, we propose a method for calculating the free energy of anisotropic quantum spin systems.
 We use the Hubbard-Stratonovich transformation to express the partition function of a generic bilinear super-exchange Hamiltonian in terms of a functional integral over classical time-dependent fields.
-In the general case the result is presented as an infinite series.
-The series may be summed up in the case of Ising-type models.
-For any ordered state we derive a compact expression for the contribution of Gaussian spin fluctuations to the free energy.
+In the general case the result is presented as a product of traces over single spins subject to a time-dependent field.
+The traces may be evaluated in closed form in the case of Ising-type spin systems.
+In the General case we derive a compact expression for the contribution of Gaussian spin fluctuations to the free energy.
+We show how anisotropic spin interactions lead to anisotropies in the free energy, giving rise to pinning of the spontaneous magnetization along preferred directions